Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Convergence Analysis

 where $\delta = \frac{c_1}{c_1+c_2} < 1$ is a constant independent on~$k$. \end{corollary}

-\begin{remark} In \cite{Notay.Y;Vassilevski.P2008}, uniform convergence of nonlinear AMLI-cycle MG is shown if the number of nonlinear PCG iterations is chosen to be sufficiently large (under certain assumption on the boundedness of the V-cycle MG with bounded-level difference).
-However, this condition is not needed in the above theorems.
-Our uniform convergence results hold for arbitrary choice of the number of nonlinear PCG iterations but requires instead Assumptions~\ref{asmp:approx}~and~\ref{asmp:smooth}. \end{remark}
+\begin{remark} In \cite{Notay.Y;Vassilevski.P2008}, the uniform convergence of the nonlinear AMLI-cycle MG (only for~$\tilde{B}_k[\cdot]$) is shown if the number of nonlinear PCG iterations is chosen to be sufficiently large (under a certain assumption on the boundedness of the V-cycle MG with bounded-level difference).
+However, this condition is not needed for above results.
+Our uniform convergence results hold for arbitrary choices of the number of the nonlinear PCG iterations, but instead our results require Assumptions~\ref{asmp:approx}~and~\ref{asmp:smooth}. \end{remark}